What Do Horses Eat?

 • Fruits such as apples

-• Root vegetables such as carrots and turnips
+• Root vegetables such as carrots, turnips, and supplemental sugar beets

-What Do Horses Eat as Pets vs. in the Wild?
+What Do Domesticated Horses Eat vs. Wild Horses?

-Horses that live in the wild don’t eat hay, which has to be prepared by humans.
-A truly wild horse such as the endangered Przewalski’s wild horse is also a strict herbivore and spends much of its day foraging where it lives in Mongolia.
-Besides grass, it also eats beans, asters, trefoil, peas, vetches, and cat grass.
+A wild horse, such as the endangered Przewalski’s wild horse, is also a strict herbivore and spends much of its day foraging in its habitat in Mongolia.
+Aside from grass, it also eats beans, asters, trefoil, peas, vetches, and cat grass.
 During the colder months, it eats the bark, twigs, and fruit of trees and shrubs such as willows, apples, pears, pines, roses, and alders.
-If there’s snow on the ground, the horse will scrape it away to search for hidden grasses such as brome.
+If there’s snow on the ground, the horse will scrape it away to search for hidden grasses, such as brome.

-Feral horses such as the mustangs found in the western part of the United States also eat grasses such as Indian ricegrass, wheatgrass, and other perennial grasses.
-They also eat flowers such as sunflowers, coneflowers, and thistles as well as the branches of maples, willows, sage, and junipers.
-Some will even eat soil, probably for its minerals.
+Wild mustangs found in the western part of the United States eat grasses, including Indian ricegrass, wheatgrass, Bermuda grass, and other perennial grasses.
+They also eat flowers such as sunflowers, coneflowers, and thistles.
+Wild mustangs eat shrubs, weeds, and the branches of maples, willows, sage, and junipers.
+Some will even eat soil for the minerals.
+However, wild horses are adaptable, and their diet can change depending on the season and the resources available in the environment.

 About the Author